AEONCommunity/twitter/README.md

 ## Posting as @aeoncommunity

-To make a post as /u/aeoncommunity, create a file with title `post-YYYY-MM-DD-title.md` and add the post contents in the file.
+To make a post, create a file with title `post-YYYY-MM-DD-title.md` and add the post contents in the file.
 If the pull request is approved, @aeoncommunity will make the post on twitter.

 ## Other issues